pappmate25/NoClickNoGain/README.md

 either active or passive playstyles.

 The game was developed at Kriti Games as a small-team production.
-After the studio closed, I was given the opportunity to took over as Product Owner to continue development.
+After the studio closed, I was given the opportunity to take over as Product Owner to continue development.

 ## My Role